masurp/VU_CADC/tutorials/R_text_supervised-text-classification.md

    as_tibble %>%
   select(reviewerID, asin, overall, summary, reviewText) head(reviews)

+# In case the stream in of the json file doesn't work, go to canvas, download the
+# review data set and load it directly into R by using the following line of code:
+# reviews <- read_csv("reviews.csv")
 ```

 In this file, `reviewID` identifies the user that placed the reivew,